kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Added DMARK for user code tracing useful for DL0 rom
 * DONE Fix LEFT
 * DONE Fix RIGHT
+* DONE UPTR word to get a user word code ptr
+* DONE generate word list md for the NOTE keywords is adding double spacing and breaking it.
+* DONE New Uptr word to point to start of exec code of uword.
+Handy for writing forth hook code.
+Locate the c3 byte as it does work with a call..

 * TODO Add user interrupts by putting a hook into the parser or on NEXTW (as if using compiled version)
 * TODO Add user 'threads' by putting a hook into the parser or on NEXTW (as if using compiled version)